kanvesh/kanvesh.github.io/_posts/2024-09-25-news-bot-chatgpt.markdown

 *I have taken inspiration from [Joe Hovde](https://www.residualthoughts.com/about/) and decided to restart this blog more like a journal than fully-rounded articles.
 So bear with me.*

 For a long time, I thought sarcasm was the ultimate test for an intelligent machine.
 You need to get some many things like context, references and timing to make a witty remark.
 We are now officially there.
-Chatgpt is amazing at sarcasm.
+Chatgpt is pretty good at sarcasm.
 Some examples for you.
 <!--more-->

 ![chatgpt jokes](/assets/chatgpt-jokes.png)